ReimoLiiv/TUProovitoo/README.md

 This is a Spring Boot web application developed using the ZK Framework.

 ## Prerequisites
-To run this application, you'll need:
+To run this application from command line, you'll need:
-- Java 17 or higher.
+- Java 17 or higher set as path environment variable. (instructions: https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/windows-7-install.html)

 ## Running the Application
 1. Download the zipped project.